truth-josstice/dev1002_assessment03/contributions/feedback/Feedback Log.md

 ## Action Plan

 1. Add NOT NULL constraints to all required columns
+2. Change Primary Key of gym_ratings to a composite key
-2. Research suggested lenghts of varchar data types and change as required
+3. Research suggested lenghts of varchar data types and change as required
-3. Change purpose of app to include a little more about climbing and how this app is intended to work, as well as future development goals
+4. Change purpose of app to include a little more about climbing and how this app is intended to work, as well as future development goals
-4. Add ACID and BASE comparison to plan
+5. Add ACID and BASE comparison to plan
-5. Include further detail and context on the decisions made between the three SQL DBMS
+6. Include further detail and context on the decisions made between the three SQL DBMS

 ## Implementation